RickyDeFazio/movie-finder/README.md

 ## Installing / Getting started

-Simply start a live-server on index.html :smile:
+Simply start a live-server on index.html to view! :smile: